unrealwork/atsd-use-cases/USMortality/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/3d07088c)

-We can see that there is an unbelievable amount of data in this ATSD instance.
+We can see that we have an unbelievable amount of data loaded into this Chart Lab instance.
 The high quantity of cities, the frequent collection intervals of the data, and the highly variable nature of the death totals make it difficult to wrap our heads around all of this.
-How can we make sense of all of it?
-Using Axibase's SQL query language capabilities allows you to easily search for specific information within this portal.
+How can we make sense of it?
+Using Axibase's query language capabilities allows you to easily search for specific information within this portal.
 We will begin by walking through installing local configurations of ATSD and Axibase Collector, which we will then use to query our dataset.

 ### Creating Local Configurations for ATSD and Axibase Collector